The 5 Best Premium Credit Cards

 The Platinum Card® from American Express

 In my opinion, American Express has made a name for itself by offering premium products in conjunction with unsurpassed customer service.
-While their secretive, top-of-the line Centurion Card is only offered by invitation to select high-net-worth individuals, the rest of us can apply for their Platinum Card®, which costs a fraction of the price and may be almost as good.
-Platinum Card holders will enjoy an impressive array of benefits, including complimentary access to over 600 VIP airport lounges worldwide, $200 airline fee credit annually, Global Entry ($100) statement credit or TSA Pre✓™ ($85) statement credit every 5 years, no foreign transactions fees, Starwood Preferred Guest Gold Status, Platinum Card Concierge, and much more.
+While their secretive, top-of-the line Centurion Card is only offered by invitation to select high-net-worth individuals, the rest of us can apply for The Platinum Card® from American Express, which costs a fraction of the price and may be almost as good.
+Platinum Card holders will enjoy an impressive array of benefits, including complimentary access to over 800 airport lounges worldwide, $200 airline fee credit annually, Global Entry ($100) statement credit or TSA Pre✓™ ($85) statement credit every 5 years, no foreign transactions fees, Starwood Preferred Guest Gold Status, complimentary Hilton HHonorsTM Gold Status upon enrollment, Platinum Card Concierge, and much more.
 There is also a sign up bonus for 40,000 points after spending $3,000 on purchases within the first 3 months.
 There is a $450 annual fee.
-Terms and restrictions apply.
+Terms and limitations apply.